Skrylar/ImpromptuModular/README.md

 ![IM](res/img/Clocked.jpg)

 A chainable master clock module with swing, clock delay and pulse width controls, with master BPM from 30 to 300 and all mult/div ratios up to 16, including 1.5 and 2.5, and with additional ratios spanning prime numbers and powers of two up to 64.
 The clock can produce waveforms with adjustable pulse widths for use with envelope generators or sequencers that use the clock pulse to produce their gate signals.
-The clock's BPM input is level sensitive (0 V = 30 BPM, 10 V = 300 BPM); synchronizing it to an external clock signal is not possible.
+The clock's BPM input is level sensitive and follows [Rack standards for BPM CVs](https://vcvrack.com/manual/VoltageStandards.html#pitch-and-frequencies); synchronizing it to an external clock signal is not possible.

 For a tutorial on Clocked regarding chaining, clock multiplications and divisions, swing and clock delay features, please see Nigel Sixsmith's [Talking Rackheads episode 12](https://www.youtube.com/watch?v=KOpo2oUPTjg).